 1. Use PCI-validated point-to-point encryption (P2PE) & EMV

 Every retailer is required to meet standards outlined by the Payment Card Industry Security Standards Council (PCI SSC).
-Upholding these Data Security Standards (DSS) put in place by this council is something retailers must adhere to or they could pay a fine.
+Upholding the Data Security Standards (DSS) put in place by this council is something retailers must adhere to or they could pay a fine.

 2. Keep your point of sale systems restricted to a select few

-4. Run program updates regularly
+4. Run POS program updates regularly

 While updating retail programs seems like such an easy thing to do, it is often overlooked.
 A diligent approach to managing patches ensures you are protected against newly discovered vulnerabilities.
-To prevent updates from interrupting a point of sale transaction, set a reminder to check for regular updates before or after work hours.

-Also, take this time to make sure you are actively using all programs installed in your system.
+Make sure you are actively using all programs installed in your system.
 If there are old programs no longer in use, be sure to uninstall them.
+To prevent updates from interrupting a point of sale transaction, set a reminder to check for regular updates before or after work hours.
 Setting time aside after business hours ensures you are not disrupting customer purchases while updating systems.

-5. Stay vigilant
+5. Stay vigilant to secure POS

 If you’re interested in speaking to us about secure POS solutions, fill out the form below and we’ll connect with you.